Is the true God that created the heavens and earth and all things one or three?

 from “Does the Trinity Exist?” in The Word Appears in the Flesh

 a.
 The original text does not contain the phrase “at work.”

 b.
 The original text does not contain the phrase “the work.”

-Know the aims of the three stages of work of God’s management of mankind
+The aims of the three stages of work of God’s management of mankind

 The aim of the three stages of work is the salvation of all mankind—which means the complete salvation of man from the domain of Satan. … When the three stages of work come to an end, there will be made a group of those who bear testimony to God, a group of those who know God.
 These people will all know God and will be able to put the truth into practice.
 They will possess humanity and sense, and will all know the three stages of God’s work of salvation.